copyme/QuasiAffineTransform/README.md

 To compile this code, you would need:

 - cmake
-- graphicsmagick for 2D transforms
+- Imagemagick for 2D transforms
 - libvol/liblongvol for 3D transforms (https://liris.cnrs.fr/david.coeurjolly/code/simplevol.html) to be able to load ".vol" objects